inQWIRE/SQIR/README.md

 ## Compilation

 If you would like to compile our Coq proofs follow the instructions under 'Coq' below.
 If you just want to use the VOQC optimizer, follow the instructions under 'OCaml'.
+If you are unfamiliar with Coq/OCaml, you can find installation tips under 'Installing Dependencies'.

 ### Coq